REQUIREMENTS OF RESERVE STUDY

 Absolutely not.
 All funds must be placed in an insured account in

-a bank, savings and loan association or credit union.
+a bank, savings bank or credit union.
 Top

 We live in a small homeowners association in Burbank.
 Can our board of directors